| |

 Note: Asked of a half sample.

- How much have you heard about an incident that occurred in Roswell, New Mexico in 1947
+How much have you heard about an incident that occurred in Roswell, New Mexico

 great deal, a moderate amount, on a little, or nothing at all?